Engineering Units for Energy and Power

 Entropy generation rate is fundamental to shape and path selection.
 Chaos or Order are simply different types of objectives for a process.
 A process involves a starting state and the final state (the objective).
 The objective may be a higher temperature (more chaotically energy arrangement) or a lower temperature (less chaotic energy arrangement).
 Sometimes Chaos is better than Order and sometimes the other way- depends on the objective.
 When a change of state occurs there are possible implications on the work ability from the new state.
 The chances are high that you may have during a process one may have converted some of the mechanical energy to a more disordered form of energy (by processes such as friction) or rearranged the microscopic distribution of energy - these are called irreversiblities.
 Much more on this in the laws of thermodynamics section below.
 Sometimes the objective of changing a state involves the choice of a determined process path.
 In an ideal situation, when process work is the intended objective, one seeks a process that does not cause

-A system may changes its energy content because it has interacted with the surroundings.
+A system may changes its energy content when it interacts with the surroundings.
 A process-path that defines the exchange process for energy exchange.
 This path represents a change in the thermodynamic-property(s) variable during which energy is exchanged by the system with its surroundings.
 The exchange of energy occurs by either heat transfer, work (both boundary and non boundary) or by mass transfer.
 Heat and Work are only recognized during the process path.
 They are not thermodynamic properties because we cannot associate them with a state of a system at equilibrium.
 Heat flow, on account of energy transfer occurs from a difference in temperature.